hxzhu9819/homepage/_pages/home.md

 ---
 <font size=5>News</font><br>
+**Sep 30, 2020** - My internship in Apple finished.
+It has been a fruitful jouney.
+Big shout-out to Henry, Jason and Jimmy! <br>
 **Aug 31, 2020** - I attended my first lecture in CMU remotely from Shanghai.<br>
 **Aug 15, 2020** - I graduated from Shanghai Jiao Tong University.<br>
 <br/>